nikidersniki/JetpackJoyride-3DS/README.md

 ![Screen Shot](https://cdn.discordapp.com/attachments/891038205032407050/1108693357795999754/image.png)

-Before, I always wanted to make my own homemade game, but I never had a reason to do it.
+I always wanted to make my own homebrew game, but I never had a reason to do it.
 Now, I wanted to learn C programming, so I decided to give it a try.
 This is my first program in C so don't expect much.

 ## Built With